mfindley/Mayfly_ContinuousTemperatureLogger/README.md

 ## Introduction

 This document outlines what you will need to build a Continuous Temperature Logger with the [EnviroDIY Mayfly Data Logger](https://www.envirodiy.org/mayfly/).
+This is a great EnviroDIY starter project and utilizes the Mayfly Data Logger and a OneWire Temperature Sensor.

-It is meant to be simple and clear for new users, but those with more experience may want to expand on the application or experiment with different techniques.
-There is no one specific way to do this, so if you feel that your site requires a taller or shorter mounting post, then do it. if you want a larger solar panel or bigger case, then buy them.
-Feel free to experiment and learn as you go.
+It is meant to be simple and clear for new users but those with more experience can adapt and improve on the set up and installation.
+Many of the instructions to follow are based on the [EnviroDIY Mayfly Sensor Station Manual](https://www.envirodiy.org/mayfly-sensor-station-manual/).

-Originally set up as a low cost experiment to evaluate possible uses for Citizen Science and Educators, the example data logger used for this document was assembled with off-the-shelf-components and has been [deployed](https://monitormywatershed.org/sites/STWTR2/) since February 16th, 2020.
-It does not utilize the Xbee cellular module which means that it will not offer real-time data via the [Monitor My Watershed](https://monitormywatershed.org/) portal.
-All data is saved to the on-board micro-SD card and uploaded manually.
+It does not utilize the [XBee](https://www.digi.com/xbee) cellular module which means that it will not offer real-time data via the [Monitor My Watershed](https://monitormywatershed.org/) portal.
+All data is saved to the on-board micro-SD card and can be uploaded manually if you choose to do so.

 **TABLE OF CONTENTS**

 - [Introduction](#introduction)
 - [Hardware](#hardware)